-in the period subsequent to the balance sheet date, the Company has received 1 Credit Event Notice where the Conditions to Settlement have been met.
-Accordingly the Company will pay an Initial Loss Amount totalling £11,000 on the Note Payment Date falling in October 2020.
-The collateral on deposit recognised within cash and cash equivalents to redeem the Notes, at the date of signing these accounts, has remained at £60,000,000.
+In the period subsequent to the balance sheet date, the Company has received 26 Credit Event Notices where the Conditions to Settlement have been met.
+On the Note Payment Date falling in March 2021, the Company paid Initial Loss Amounts totalling £417,000.
+On the Note Payment Date falling in June 2021, the Company recovered Initial Loss Amounts totalling £91,000.
+The collateral on deposit recognised within cash and cash equivalents available to redeem the Notes, at the date of signing these accounts, has reduced to £113,358,000.